 The adductors bring the leg inward.
-In a flexed and extended position of the knee, the hip can be muscle tested inward.
+In a flexed and extended position of the knee, the hip can be muscle-tested inward.

 Stretch and palpation of the muscle group

 Faber stands for Flexion ABduction and External Rotation.
 When there is pain with the combination of these three movements in the hip, a statement can be made about possible complaints in the hip, low back or pelvis.
-Depending on where the complaints occur.
+Depending on where the symptoms occur.

 Fadir stands for Flexion, ADuction and Internal Rotation.
 When there is pain with the combination of these three movements in the hip, a statement can be made about the involvement of the joint in relation to the symptoms experienced.